complynx/rpssl4bu/README.md

 ## Optional tasks

-1. P2P is partially implemented, wait for full release.
-No frontend, some backend code missing.
-2. Global result board is only working for this server.
+Global result board and P2P are only working for this server.
-3. Some design features missing.